Feminism in Pakistan: Liberal Feminism

+Nisaism/Islamic Feminism

-Nisaism is more traditionalist in nature and supports the acquisition of women rights under an Islamic lens.
+Nisaism/Islamic Feminism is more traditionalist in nature and supports the acquisition of women rights under an Islamic lens.
 The movement is mainly supported by centrists and the right-wing parties of Pakistan.
 The word Nisaism comes from Surah Nisa, a chapter of Qur'an, demonstrating the Islamic roots of the movement.
-The movement has faced some criticism for preaching Islamic rights and accepting what other secular feminist groups call the 'Islamic patriarchal structure of Pakistan'.
+The movement has faced some criticism for preaching Islamic rights; some secular feminists believe that Islam is intertwined with the patriarchy.
+To fully understand this approach one must understand the political and legal systems within Pakistan.
+Pakistan is an Islamic country making courts and judicial processes influenced by Islamic practices and teachings.
+Thus, laws must be in accordance with the Quran in order for them to be passed by the Shariat Court, which is the only court that has constitutional power.
+This makes activism through Islam a more viable reality for some feminists wanting to make legal change.